The Best Pubs in Melbourne CBD for a Bevvy and a Bite

 The Lincoln

-Just a stone’s throw from the CBD, The Lincoln is an old-world charmer—with a pint in one hand and a pedigree in the other.
+Just a stone’s throw from the CBD, The Lincoln is an old-world charmer — pint in one hand, pedigree in the other.
 Pouring since 1854, it wears its history well: Art Deco bones, polished brass, and the gentle hum of proper pub life.
-But this isn’t just a nod to the past.
-The kitchen delivers food that’s bold, unpretentious, and deeply satisfying—devilled eggs, scamorza and garlic shoot croquettes, schnitzel with herb butter, beef and red wine pie, Sunday roasts with Yorkshire pud, and house-made pickles.
-A rare pub where the beer’s cold, the wine’s sharp, and the food’s the real draw.
+But this isn’t merely a nod to the past.
+The kitchen turns out food that’s bold, unpretentious, and deeply satisfying — devilled eggs, scamorza and garlic shoot croquettes, schnitzel with herb butter, beef and red wine pie, Sunday roasts with Yorkshire pud, and house-made pickles.
+A rare pub where the beer’s cold, the wine’s sharp, and the food steals the show.

 91 Cardigan Street, Carlton